What food can you use to stuff a dog toy?

 Stuffing idea # 6

-Using sardines in olive oil, mash the sardines with the oil and then spoon inside a Kong or Tux toy.
-This can be given as is, or the challenge can be made harder by blocking the hole with Fish4Dogs Tiddlers.
+Using sardines in olive oil, mash the sardines with the oil and then spoon inside a Kong toy.
+This can be given as is, or the challenge can be made harder by blocking the hole with Fish4Dogs Tiddlers or something simular.

 Stuffing idea # 7